Cancer is a disease of the body’s cells

 A senior counsellor from the cancer council visits Dixons Pharmacy on the 1st Wednesday of each month

-This is a free service for people living with cancer, their family, friends
+This is a free service for people living with cancer, their family, friends and carers.

 Dixons Pharmacy stock a range of headwear suitable for patients undergoing cancer treatment.